tinyBigGAMES/libLLVM/README.md

 6. **Link with LLD** for final executable generation

 ## Projects using libLLVM
-Here is a list of project using libLLVM.
-If you would like your project featured, get in touch!
+Here’s a list of projects built with libLLVM.
+Want yours featured?
+Get in touch or add it and submit a PR!
 - [LLVM-Simple-Calculator](https://github.com/hsauro/LLVM-Simple-Calculator)
 - [LLVM-Simple-Calculator-Using-TLLVM](https://github.com/hsauro/LLVM-Simple-Calculator-Using-TLLVM)